francisco-linux/loiane.github.io/_posts/2017-07-30-getting-started-with-angular-material-2.md

 </md-toolbar>
 ```

-If you are using VSCode and the [Angular Languague Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template) extension, you will get some compilation errors in you HTML template:
+If you are using VSCode and the [Angular Languague Service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template) extension, you will get some compilation errors in your HTML template:

 <img src="/images/2017/angular-material-02.png">